How to Improve Your Traction

 6. Get Better Traction with Your Supermarket Buyer: Identify the ‘big’ actions

 As you compile the list of actions through the meeting, you’ll need to be identifying which ones are more ‘valuable’ than others.
 One action is not worth the same to you as other actions.
 On these actions explore with the buyer the ‘What if?’.
-For example, ‘If the retailer xyz action does not happen, how should I follow-up with you?’.
-More than exploring what happens next, you are gaining permission of how to follow-up, if this action does not happen.
+For example, ‘If the retailer XYZ action does not happen, how should I follow-up with you?’.
+More than exploring what happens next, you are gaining permission on how to follow-up, if this action does not happen.

-Action: Identify the most valuable actions and explore what if scenarios.
+Action: Identify the most valuable actions and explore what-if scenarios.